kjolley/BIGSdb_documentation/dbase_setup.rst

     'yes'.
 If the all_plugins attribute is set to 'yes', the Blast plugin can be disabled by setting this attribute to 'no'.

+* blast_record_limit

+  * Limit the number of records to analyse using blastn/blastp in BLAST plugin.
+    Default is 10,000.
+Note that there is a separate limit (tblastx_record_limit) set for tblastx as this is much slower to run.
+The default for this is 500.

 * BURST

   * Enable BURST plugin: either 'yes' or 'no'.
 If no value is set then the